githubuniverseworkshops/grafting-monorepos/README.md

 ### Stats of repo size: [`git-sizer`](https://github.com/github/git-sizer)

 1. [Download](https://github.com/github/git-sizer/releases/latest) the corresponding compiled version of `git-sizer`.
-> Optionally you can install git-sizer using Homebrew if you are on Mac
+> Optionally you can install git-sizer using Homebrew if you are on Mac.

 2. Run the tool from the root of the repository to analyze:
 ```bash
 /path/to/git-sizer --verbose